Railway accidents in South Australia: Fords, 1913

-On 13 February 1913 there was a washaway near Fords.
+On 13 February 1913, there was a washaway near Fords.
 An engine and several trucks were derailed.
 The engine driver was washed away and drowned.

 Mile End, 1924

-On 8 January 1924 a woman who was knocked down and killed at the Mile-End crossing by a train bound for Sleep's Hill.
+On 8 January 1924, a woman was knocked down and killed at the Mile-End crossing by a train bound for Sleep's Hill.

 Cutana, 1928

-On 15 February 1928 the fireman of a goods train travelling on the narrow gauge Broken Hill line was crushed to death as the result of a washaway.
+On 15 February 1928, the fireman of a goods train travelling on the narrow gauge Broken Hill line was crushed to death as the result of a washaway.
 The fireman of the train was killed.

+Seacliff, 1942

+On 23 May 1942, Sgt.
+Stanley Patton, Temporary Warrant Officer Class II of Seacliff was fatally hit and killed by a train at Seacliff station.
+Australian Army Service Corps, Meritorious Service Medal.
+Son of Andrew and Jane E Patton, husband of Kate Gallear Patton and Father of Fred and Dora.

+An inquest into the death of Stanley Patton.
+52 - a member of the Australian Military Forces, of Myrtle road, Seacliff, following the incident found inconclusive evidence as to how Patton came to be on the railway line.
+The coroners report stated that 20-30 people got off the train at the same time as Patton when the train stopped at Seacliff; including several soldiers witnessed on the rear carriages by the ticket officer.
+It is unclear why the first constable on site was unable to locate a witness or why the soldiers did not comment.